awsdocs/amazon-lex-developer-guide/doc_source/gs-bp-create-integrate.md

 1. Add the Lambda function as an initialization and validation code hook, and test\.

    The sample Lambda function code that you are using can both perform user input validation and fulfillment\.
-The input event the Lambda function receives has a field \(`invocationSource`\) that the code uses to determine what portion of the code to execute\.
+The input event the Lambda function receives has a field \(`invocationSource`\) that the code uses to determine what portion of the code to run\.
 For more information, see [Lambda Function Input Event and Response Format](lambda-input-response-format.md)\.

    1. Select the $LATEST version of the `OrderFlowers` intent\.
 That's is the only version that you can update\.